xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- Each sample produces a completely different image since each starts from different random noise
-- The generic prompt "a high quality photo" produces varied natural-looking scenes
-- The images look reasonable but lack sharpness and detail—this is because we're using unconditional/weak guidance.
-Part 1.6 (CFG) will improve this!
+Each sample produces a completely different image since each starts from different random noise and the generic prompt "a high quality photo" produces varied natural-looking scenes.
+The images look reasonable but lack sharpness and detail because of using unconditional prompts.

 ## 1.6 Classifier-Free Guidance (CFG)